 Welcome to Rentiesville!

 Famed blues musician D. C. Minner, an Oklahoma Jazz Hall of Famer, is also from Rentiesville.
 Before his passing, D.C. along with his wife and band mate, Selby Minner, ran the Down Home Blues Club.
 This is a famous hole in the wall juke joint frequented as a stop on the Chitlin Circuit, a spot where some of the finest black musicians have played.
-The home slash club was once a corn whiskey hub, a successful business ran by D.C.’s grandmother who raised him and said, “This boy is gonna be somebody,” which is the title of his biography.
+The home slash club was once a corn whiskey hub, a successful business run by D.C.’s grandmother who raised him and said, “This boy is gonna be Somebody,” which is the title of his biography.
 Every Labor Day weekend the nationally known Dusk Til Dawn Blues Festival commences there averaging 30 blues acts coming from all across the nation.
 Rentiesville is also the site of the Honey Springs Battlefield and visitors center.
 The Battle of Honey Springs was the most diverse battle in the history of the Civil War.
 The battle is often called the “Gettysburg of the West.”
 A win for the north gave the Union Army control over Indian Territory when Indian soldiers along with the 1st Kansas Colored Infantry of black soldiers defeated the Confederate Army made up of Indian soldiers of the 5 tribes fighting alongside whites for the south.
 This was the first time black soldiers got any real action during the Civil War and was a testament to the strength, heart, and hope black soldiers possessed against the prevailing sentiments of black men being inferior and incapable of matching the abilities and bravery of white men.
-Rentiesville is located about 70 miles Southeast of Tulsa and is one of the stops on the Red Leg of the Black Towns Motorcycle tour.
+Rentiesville is located about 70 miles Southeast of Tulsa and is the nucleus conjoining the 3 legs of the 13 Black Towns Tour.